ayoubfaouzi/linux-kernel/linux-programming-interface/chapter-03-system-programming-concepts.md

 #endif
 ```

-- Some systems require extra headers that Linux does not.
+Some systems require extra headers that Linux does not.
-- The book marks these as:

 ```c
 #include <sys/types.h>   /* For portability */